reedhedges/AMRISim/README.md

 enough if the simulation runs much faster than real time, resulting in buffering of data and possibly loss of data.

-Future plans for include better ROS support, better infrastructure for additional client interface types, more map file format tsupport, simulating additional devices, and various user interface features for creating new simulated
+Future plans for include better ROS1 support, better infrastructure for additional client interface types, more map file format tsupport, simulating additional devices, and various user interface features for creating new simulated